3maar1/File-Guard/Trackme/README.md

 Notes for users:
 1- you cannot select multiple directiories to track changes in 2- you can not choose multiple files to delete
+3- do NOT click the surprise button
-3- click the empty button to remove unneccessary files (for example, sys32.exe).
+4- click the empty button to remove unneccessary files (for example, sys32.exe).